-Skills-based hiring will expand talent pools by making it easier for applicants without a bachelor's degree to demonstrate their skills and will help remove barriers to employment for historically underrepresented groups.29 The United States can strengthen the AI workforce by enabling skills-based hiring, developing an AI workforce framework, and investigating barriers to workforce participation.
+Skills-based hiring will expand talent pools by making it easier for applicants without a bachelor's degree to demonstrate their skills and will help remove barriers to employment for historically underrepresented groups.
+The United States can strengthen the AI workforce by enabling skills-based hiring, developing an AI workforce framework, and investigating barriers to workforce participation.
 Standardizing work roles, job categories, tasks, skill sets, and competencies for AI-related jobs will also help enable skills-based hiring.
-This includes within the federal workforce, as was directed in the AI in Government Act of 2020,30 which is still ongoing.31
+This includes within the federal workforce, as was directed in the AI in Government Act of 2020, which is still ongoing.

 Further success will also require extensive, well-ordered data analytics to monitor the status of the AI workforce.
 Supporting better data can help decision-makers focus efforts and investments to address gaps and disparities, including demographic disparities, in the AI workforce.
-Some of this work is currently being done by the Bureau guidance-ai-government.
+Some of this work is currently being done by the Bureau of Labor Statistics and the National Center for Science and Engineering Statistics.
+Congress and the federal government should continue to examine how to improve and streamline such data collection and analysis.